Will My Car Insurance Cover Me if I Deliver Pizza?

 There are a few possibilities for getting the necessary coverage for your pizza delivery gig:

+- Coverage Through Your Employer.
 Some employers (particularly chain and larger independent restaurants) provide coverage called hired and non-owned vehicle liability insurance for their drivers when using their personal vehicles for work-related activities.
 Be sure to ask your employer if this type of coverage is available.

+- Commercial Insurance.
 The most common insurance choice will be to switch over to a commercial vehicle policy.
 Check with your insurance company and other drivers where you work to find out what's out there.
 In most cases, a commercial policy will cost more than a personal one, but the difference in price may be manageable.
 The key here, as with most things involving auto insurance, is to shop around.

-OK, it's probably not going to be called "pizza delivery insurance," but there are a few insurers out there that do offer special policies, or supplemental coverage to a personal policy, specifically for delivery persons.
+- Pizza Delivery Insurance.
+Okay, it's probably not going to be called "pizza delivery insurance," but there are a few insurers out there that do offer special policies, or supplemental coverage to a personal policy, specifically for delivery persons.
 Again, talk with your agent and your fellow drivers about what's available.